nkavya00/recipes-and-cuisines-analysis/README.md

 2. The model completely fails to predict several cuisines
 3. There's significant variation in performance across different cuisines, indicating bias towards better-represented classes

 ## Final Model

+Based on our analysis of the recipe data and understanding of cuisine classification, we significantly enhanced our Final Model by incorporating several key features and improvements:

+### Features Added and Their Significance:

+1. **Text-Based Features**:
+   - **Recipe Names**: We included recipe names because they often contain strong cultural and regional indicators (e.g., "Pad Thai" or "Beef Bourguignon") that directly hint at their cuisine origins.
+   - **Recipe Descriptions**: Descriptions frequently contain cultural context, traditional serving suggestions, and historic background that can help identify a cuisine's origin.
+   - **Cooking Steps**: We added detailed cooking steps because cooking techniques vary significantly across cuisines (e.g., stir-frying in Chinese cuisine vs. slow-cooking in French cuisine).

+2. **Additional Numerical Features**:
+   - **Health Rating**: Based on our bivariate analysis showing distinct nutritional patterns across cuisines (e.g., Pakistani cuisine having higher health ratings than Irish cuisine), we included this as a discriminating feature.
+   - **Average Rating**: While not directly indicative of cuisine type, ratings can help identify authentic recipe versions within each cuisine category.

+3. **Enhanced Ingredients Processing**:
+   - We developed a custom IngredientsVectorizer that better captures the nuanced relationships between ingredients and cuisines.
+   - Limited to top 1000 ingredients to focus on the most significant ingredients while reducing noise from rare or misspelled items.
+   - Used binary encoding to capture ingredient presence, as quantities are less relevant for cuisine classification.

+### Model Architecture and Hyperparameter Selection:

+We chose a Random Forest Classifier as our base algorithm due to its ability to:
+- Handle mixed data types (numerical and categorical features)
+- Capture complex interactions between ingredients and other features
+- Provide feature importance rankings
+- Resist overfitting through ensemble learning

+Key hyperparameter choices included:
+- Increasing n_estimators to 200 for better model stability
+- Using separate preprocessing pipelines for different feature types:
+  * StandardScaler for numerical features
+  * TfidfVectorizer with max_features=1000-2000 and min_df=2 for text features
+- Implementing FeatureUnion to combine different feature types effectively

+### Performance Improvements:

+Our Final Model showed substantial improvements over the Baseline Model:
+- Overall accuracy increased from 45% to 56%
+- Significant improvements in cuisine-specific metrics:
+  * Indian cuisine: F1-score improved from 0.64 to 0.78
+  * African cuisine: F1-score improved from 0.46 to 0.66
+  * Chinese cuisine: F1-score improved from 0.67 to 0.73
+- Better handling of minority classes:
+  * Japanese cuisine: Precision increased from 0.82 to 0.93
+  * German cuisine: F1-score improved from 0.13 to 0.62

+While some very rare cuisines (e.g., Filipino, central-American) still show poor performance due to limited training data, our model's overall weighted average F1-score improved from 0.40 to 0.53, indicating more balanced and robust performance across cuisines.
+This improvement suggests that our comprehensive feature set better captures the complex relationships between recipe characteristics and cuisine classifications.

+The success of these enhancements aligns with our understanding of how cuisines are differentiated in the real world - not just by ingredients alone, but by the combination of ingredients, cooking methods, cultural context, and nutritional profiles.
+Our Final Model better reflects this multifaceted nature of cuisine classification.